Vienna Secession: Commemoration

-The Secession movement was selected as the theme for an Austrian commemorative coin: the 100 euro Secession commemorative coin minted on 10 November 2004.
+The Secession movement was selected as the theme for an Austrian commemorative coin: the €100 Secession commemorative coin minted on 10 November 2004.

 On the obverse side there is a view of the Secession exhibition hall in Vienna.
 The reverse side features a small portion of the Beethoven Frieze by Gustav Klimt.
-The extract from the painting features three figures: a knight in armor representing Armed Strength, one woman in the background symbolizing Ambition and holding up a wreath of victory, and a second woman representing Sympathy with lowered head and clasped hands.
+The extract from the painting features three figures: a knight in armour representing Armed Strength, one woman in the background symbolising Ambition and holding up a wreath of victory, and a second woman representing Sympathy with lowered head and clasped hands.

-On the obverse side of the Austrian 50 euro-cent coin, the Vienna Secession Building figures within a circle, symbolising the birth of the movement and a new age in the country.
+On the obverse side of the Austrian €50 cent coin, the Vienna Secession Building figures within a circle, symbolising the birth of the movement and a new age in the country.

 Other Secession artists

 Artists of Vienna Secession not mentioned above are: